Make Your Dream a Reality

 Step 3: Exploring career pathways

 A key component of our college completion work is providing our students with opportunities to explore their professional options post-graduation.
-By introducing students to the professional work environment early, our students can make the connection between academics and career pathways and earn their seat at the table in our modern workforce.
+By introducing students to professional work environments early, our students can make the connection between their academics and possible career pathways.

-Mentorship: We connect our students with mentors from our own network who help guide them through college and the professional world.
+Mentorship: We connect our students with mentors within our network, including Board members, partners, and volunteers to help guide them through the professional world.

-Internships: We collaborate with a variety of partners to make sure students maximize their time in college by securing at least one internship per year.
+Internships: We collaborate with a variety of public and private partners to make sure students maximize their time in college by securing at least one internship per year.

 Step 4: Joining the College Track alumni network

-When our students walk across the state at their college graduation, they join more than 500 College Track alumni nationwide on the path to upward social mobility.
+When our students walk across the stage at their college graduation, they join a network of 765 alumni across the country.

-Every year, families, partners, and College Track staff celebrate our newly minted college graduates at Alumni Induction ceremonies.
-These events serve to welcome our alumni into the College Track Alumni Association and empower them with the resources this network provides as they enter the working world.
+Every year, families, partners, and College Track staff celebrate our newly minted college graduates at our Alumni Induction ceremonies.
+These events serve to welcome our alumni into the College Track Alumni Association and equip them with the resources needed to enter the working world.

 If you would like to learn more about our Alumni Association, please contact email@example.com.